AdobeDocs/commerce-admin.en/help/stores-purchase/cart-persistent.md

 - **Session cookie** – A short-term session cookie exists during a single visit to your site.
 This cookie expires when the customer logs out or when the session expires.

-- **Persistent Cookie** – A long-term, persistent cookie continues in existence after the end of the logged-in session and keeps the customer's shopping cart content accessible.
+- **Persistent Cookie** – A long-term, persistent cookie continues to exist after the logged-in session ends.
+This cookie ensures that the contents of a customer's shopping  cart is saved when the customer logs out or the session expires.

 For more information about how the customer workflow is determined by these settings, see [Persistent cart workflow](#persistent-cart-workflow).